shols232/Winter-2022-Shopify-Developer-Intern-Challenge/README.md

         'private': true/false  # private is an Optional parameter which defaults to false }
     ```
-- **Note: To send multiple images simply select multiple images on postman, or add multiple `image` parameters containing the different images you wish to add.**
+  - **Note: To send multiple images simply select multiple images on postman for one single `image` field, or add multiple `image` fields containing the different images you wish to add.**

 - `http://127.0.0.1:8000/api/images/my_images/` ---> GET
     - Get all images which you own, both private and public.